nonzzz/squarified/README.md

 # Squarified

-`squarified treemap` is a mini treemap component.
+`squarified` is a mini treemap component.

 ![display](./data.gif)